jerger1470/Google-BooksApp/README.md

 This is a full stack MERN project using MongoDB with React to search Google Books API for books and store them on a cloud DB.

+# Overview

+I created this App to give users the ability to search Google's book API to search and store books for a booklist to read or buy later.

 ## Installation

 RUN: NPM START